Restream/reindexer/readme.md

 #### Known profiling issues

-Due to internal Golang's specific it's not recommended to try to get CPU and heap profiles simultaneously, because it may cause deadlock inside the profiler.
+Due to Go-specific behavior, it is not recommended to try to get CPU and heap profiles simultaneously, because it may cause a deadlock inside the profiler.

 ### Tracing